Police release footage after officers shoot 13-year-old boy

-SALT LAKE CITY (AP) — A 13-year-old Utah boy with autism was shot by police after his mother asked for help getting him to a hospital and officers agreed to talk with him, police footage released Monday showed.
+SALT LAKE CITY (AP) — A 13-year-old Utah boy with autism was shot by police after his mother asked for help getting him hospital mental-health treatment and officers agreed to talk with him, police footage released Monday showed.

-The videos show officers firing at him as they chased him from his home down an alley.
-The boy then collapses to the ground, moaning, “I don’t feel good.
+The videos show Salt Lake City officers chasing him down an alley after they arrive at his home, then yelling at him to get on the ground.
+The boy collapses after a series of shots ring out, moaning, “I don’t feel good.
 I don’t feel good.”
-His mother had asked for him to be hospitalized for help with his mental health issues.
+He survived but suffered broken bones and pierced organs, the family’s attorney has said.

-The Sept.
-4 shooting occurred after his mother Golda Barton warned police that her son said earlier that day that he had a gun and had threatened to shoot her male coworker and break windows in the house.
+His mother, Golda Barton, had warned police that her son said earlier that day, Sept.
+4, that he had a gun and had threatened to shoot her male coworker and break windows in the house, the video showed.
 But she told officers she thought it was a BB gun or pellet gun.
+There were no indications he was armed.

+She wanted him to be hospitalized for help with his mental health issues.

-Officers said they would have to proceed as though the boy did have access to a real gun and treat the threat as real, the videos show.
-Barton told a police dispatcher her son needed a mental-health worker, and later told officers the boy was “triggered” by seeing police.
+Officers said they would have to proceed as though the boy did have access to a real gun, the videos show.
+Barton told officers the boy was “triggered” by seeing police.

 “He sees the badge and he automatically thinks you are going to kill him or he has to defend himself in some way,” she said.
 “He freaks out.”